-- (g) A red tag or other visible designation required to be affixed to a tank under this section may be removed if the results of a follow-up inspection demonstrate that the measures taken to address the identified noncompliance are sufficient to bring the tank and tank system into compliance with §§ 9-306(c)(1) through (c)(5) of these rules. - (h) No person shall deliver fuel to an aboveground storage tank which has been visibly designated as noncompliant with the requirements of this rule.
+- (g) Return to compliance; removal of visible designation.
+A red tag or other visible designation required to be affixed to a tank under this section may be removed if the results of a follow-up inspection demonstrate that the measures taken to address the identified noncompliance are sufficient to bring the tank and tank system into compliance with §§ 9-306(c)(1) through (c)(5) of these rules. - (h) Prohibition of fuel delivery.
+No person shall deliver fuel to an aboveground storage tank which has been visibly designated as noncompliant with the requirements of these rules. - Recordkeeping requirements.
+Inspectors shall retain copies of all inspection checklists and other records used to document tank compliance in accordance with this section for a period of three years.
+Copies of inspection checklists and other records maintained under this provision shall be made available to the Agency upon request.